-3.8.1 A student wishing to graduate in the MA(DVS) through the Dissertation Option must take and

-- pass 4 taught core courses (12), a Dissertation (24), and 4 optional courses (12). - 3.8.2 To qualify for the Dissertation Option, candidates must have achieved a minimum overall unweighted average of 60 per cent in 8 taught courses (24), 4 of which will be core. - 3.8.3 The Dissertation proposal must be accepted by the Research Committee and be approved by the Sociology Departmental Board. - 3.8.4 The subject of the Dissertation must reveal independent and original investigation and knowledge of methods of scholarship.
-Dissertation shall normally not exceed 30 000 words, excluding footnotes, references and appendices
+- 3.8.1 A student wishing to graduate in the MA(DVS) through the Dissertation Option must take and pass 4 taught core courses (12), a Dissertation (24), and 4 optional courses (12). - 3.8.2 To qualify for the Dissertation Option, candidates must have achieved a minimum overall unweighted average of 65 per cent in 8 taught courses (24 credits), 4 (four) of which will be core. - 3.8.3 With approval of the Supervision Committee, the student shall present the proposal in a Departmental seminar.
+After the presentation, the Supervision Committee will make a recommendation to the Departmental Board for approval or rejection of the proposal. - 3.8.4 The subject of the Dissertation must reveal independent and original investigation and knowledge of methods of scholarship.
+The Dissertation shall normally not exceed 30 000 words, excluding footnotes, references and appendices

-3.9 Master of Arts in Development Studies (MA DVS) by Coursework and Research Essay
+3.9 Master of Arts in Development Studies (MA DVS) by Coursework Only a) Taught Courses